anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, the registrar-agent provides agent-signed-data containing the product-serial-number in the body, signed with the LDevID(RegAgt).
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the PVR.

-Optionally the registrar-agent may provide its LDevID(RegAgt) certificate (and optionally also the issuing CA certificate) to the pledge to be used in the "agent-sign-cert" component of the PVR.
-If contained, the LDevID(RegAgt) certificate MUST be the first certificate in the array.
-Note, this may be omitted in constraint environments to save bandwidth between the registrar-agent and the pledge.
-If not included in the "agent-sign-cert", the registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data of the PVR.
+The registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data of the PVR.
 The registrar includes the LDevID(RegAgt) certificate information into the RVR if the PVRs contains the assertion of "agent-proximity".

 The MASA in turn verifies the registrar EE certificate is included in the PVR (prior-signed-voucher-request) in the "agent-provided-proximity-registrar-certificate" leaf and may assert in the voucher "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.

 In addition, the MASA can provide the assertion "agent-proximity" as follows:
-If the LDevID(RegAgt) certificate information is contained in the "agent-sign-cert" component of the RVR, the MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request.
+The MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided LDevID(RegAgt) certificate in the "agent-sign-cert" component of the RVR.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
 Otherwise, it may assert "verified" or "logged".
 Depending on the MASA verification policy, it may also respond with a suitable 4xx or 5xx status code as described in section 5.6 of {{RFC8995}}.
 The voucher can then be supplied via the registrar to the registrar-agent.